omermoav/cornell-course-chat/replit.md

 ### Frontend (React + Tailwind + Shadcn UI)

 **Components:**
-- `SearchInput`: Enhanced search with recent queries and example questions
+- `SearchInput`: **Premium search experience** with animated focus effects, categorized example questions, recent searches, and clear visual feedback
 - `AnswerCard`: **Comprehensive display** with AI answer at top, all course information in beautiful sectioned layout
 - `ProvenanceBadge`: Shows which roster term the answer came from
 - `StatusMessage`: Loading, error, and not found states